SGRishi/higher/README.md

 This project includes a small webpage for practising past paper questions.

+The repository ships with a small sample `data.js` so the page works out of the box.
+To include every page from the PDF you must generate your own `data.js` as described below.

 ## Extracting questions

 To convert pages from the included PDF into individual PNG images, first install